Tuesday, January 24

 Morale plummeted.
 Productivity plummeted.

-One day while the manager was offsite and the team leader got particularly inventive with his morale building activities, upper management stepped in to stop the fun.
-They loudly and very publicly told off team Marmalade for being unprofessional.
-Had all the managers in this company forgotten that we had meeting rooms?
+Then one day, while the manager was offsite and the team leader got especially creative with his morale-boosting activities, upper management stepped in.
+They loudly and publicly scolded Team Marmalade for being unprofessional.

 Morale plummeted again.
 Productivity plummeted again.